ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Get Hash Reputation
 Get the SentinelOne reputation of a hash.
-The example workflow writes the results to in incident note.
+The example workflow writes the results to an incident note.

  ![screenshot: fn-sentinelone-get-hash-reputation ](./doc/screenshots/fn-sentinelone-get-hash-reputation.png)